Lewis Tompkins Hose Company No. 1 Firehouse

 The former Lewis Tompkins Hose Company No. 1 Firehouse, sometimes known as 5/33, was the first built in what later became the city of Beacon, New York.
 Designed by Schuyler Tillman and Benjamin Hall in a Second Empire style, it was completed in 1893.
 It is located at 162 Main Street, a block away from NY 9D, and was listed on the National Register of Historic Places on December 6, 2004.

 History

-Lewis Tompkins

-Lewis Tompkins, was born at the family farm near Ashland (Greene County), August 5, 1836.
-Tompkins was descended from an old English family and related to Daniel D. Tompkins, vice-president of the United States from 1816 to 1820.
-When he was about seventeen, he began to learn the trade of hat finishing with Strong & Ruggles, of Ashland.
-In the summer of 1860 he went to Matteawan, where he was employed for with the Seamless Clothing Manufacturing Co.; later he was in business as a clothier at Fishkill-on-the-Hudson.
-In 1873 he built a large hat factory near the river at Fishkill-on-the-Hudson, and Dutchess Hat Works was put into successful operation.
-The business grew and a branch was established at Tioronda, a mile away.
-He became the leading manufacturer of wool hats in the United States, and at his death his fortune amounted to several hundred thousand dollars.